ZarnackGroup/racoon_clip/docs/tutorial.rst

   racoon_clip run --cores <n_cores> --configfile <path/to/config_min_example_iCLIP.yaml>

-All resulting files will be writen into a folder "results" inside your wdir.
+All resulting files will be written into a folder "results" inside your wdir.

-Run the minimal example from commandline, without config file
+Run the minimal example from the command line, without the config file
 ------------------------

-You can also run racoon without a configfile.
-For the iCLIP example you would need to provide the path information as described above and  to specify the experiment_type "iCLIP" (which is already done in the example config file).
+You can also run racoon_clip without a config file.
+For the iCLIP example, you would need to provide the path information as described above and  specify the experiment_type "iCLIP" (which is already done in the example config file).

 .. code:: bash